robin850/dojox-rails/README.md

 ### Bugs and issues

-For issues and bugs, please open a [new ticket](https://github.com/robin850/dojox-rails/issues/new) to the issue tracker.
-Thanks.
+For issues and bugs, please open a [new ticket] to the issue tracker.
+Thanks!

 ## License

 This project is released under the MIT license.
 Dojo Toolkit is available under either the terms of the modified BSD license or the Academic Free License version 2.1.
-Please [visit the official page](http://dojotoolkit.org/license) for further information.
+Please [visit the official page][license] for further information.

 Copyright (c) 2012 Robin Dupret